hetalang/heta-compiler/README.md

     # v8.0.0 or newer
     ```

-2. The latest stable version of Heta compiiler can be installed from npm
+2. The latest stable version of Heta compiler can be installed from npm
     ```bash
     npm i -g heta-compiler
     ```